teddygroves/documentation/Lims-extensions-ui/README.md

 - Import online data
 Upload and store culture-based online data into Data Lake. (under developerment)

-- AC Booking **This should be deleted, I do not believe it is functional.
-We need to talk with Jan, I believe they have a different system that is used and we could settle with linking to that system instead**
-Here you can book time with laboratory instrument beforhand.
-You just choose the day and the instrument that you need, need to say that this feature is under develpoment.

 - Purchasing
 Adminster commercial material orders made in Benchling.